BushLife - Bonnchere Cave Hero

 Fourth Chute in Eganville, Ontario

 After exploring the Bonnechere Caves, take a stroll across the street.
-It is here that you will find the Fourth Chute Falls.
-Find a spot, relax and take in the sounds of the falls and nature itself.
+It is here that you will find the Fourth Chute of the Bonnechere River.
+While here, find a spot to relax and take in the sounds of the falls and nature itself.
+Don’t be surprised if you find a few artists – there are always a few there painting the falls.

 A Little About the Bonnechere River

-The Bonnechere River, which flows from Algonquin Park to the Ottawa River, has five chutes.
+The beautiful Bonnechere River, which flows from Algonquin Park to the Ottawa River, has five chutes.
 One of which is the Fourth Chute.
 The Fourth Chute is a waterfall that flows over a series of rocks and creates a stunning cascade of water that drops over 10 meters.
-The Bonnechere River has a rich logging history.
+The Bonnechere River is known for its rich logging history.
 Some of its remnants are still visible today.

 While Fourth Chute is a marvel, it is also an enjoyable spot for outdoor enthusiasts.
 You can spend hours exploring the natural beauty of the area.
 There are opportunities for hiking, fishing and swimming.
-The large, flat rocks beside the falls offer a unique spot for a picnic, allowing you to take in the peaceful sounds of the waterfall.
+The large, flat rocks beside the falls offer a unique picnic area, allowing you to take in the peaceful sounds of the waterfall.

 RELATED: Discover the Hidden Beauty of Egan Chutes Provincial Park